Haydasaurus/HackerRank-Challenge-Notes/Merit America - Java Assessment/Module 1/Module 1 Summative Assessment.md

 ---

 ### 5. Java : OOPS
-What feature allows different metods to have the same name and arguments type, but a different implementation is called?
+What feature allows different methods to have the same name and arguments type, but a different implementation is called?

 Pick **ONE** option